BenjaminLopVic/VBASync/README.md

 `-h <hook>` | If `-p` was specified earlier, set the before-publish hook.
 Else set the after-extract hook.

 Any other parameter passed to VBA Sync will be read and parsed as a session `.ini` file.

-## Public domain software
-Created 2017 by Chelsea Hughes

-Thanks to GitHub user hectorticoli for the French translation.

-I release all rights to this work.
-You may use it for any purpose, and alter and redistribute it freely.
-If you use this in another product, credit would be appreciated but is not required.

 This software is provided “as-is,” without any express or implied warranty.
 In no event will I or any other contributor be held liable for any damages